Revu and MCP

 Tokens

-Consider tokens to be the currency of conversation with AI models.
+Consider tokens to be the currency of conversation with most AI models.
 Every word, punctuation mark, image, attachment, etc., is made up of a certain number of tokens.
 When you send a message or attachment, you "spend" tokens.
 Longer messages and documents cost more tokens than shorter ones.
 When the AI model replies to your message, it also "spends" tokens to generate the response.
 A detailed answer costs more tokens than a simple "Yes" response.

 Bluebeam can't control the number of tokens used in a conversation, refresh your token budget, or let you know how many tokens you have left.